trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 #### Add mint missing function

-1. Add the related imports at the beginning of the file :
+1. Add the related imports at the beginning of the file:

 ```typescript
     import { useSnackbar } from "notistack";